AhmadMorningstar/Tecno-Devices-Bootloop-Bricked-Fix/README.md

 # 🛠️ EASY FIX GUIDE: Unbrick and Restore Tecno Devices (MTK Bypass Method) 📱

-This guide provides simple, step-by-step instructions to fix Tecno devices that are **stuck in a boot loop** or completely **bricked** (not turning on) by using a special security bypass method.
+This guide provides simple, step-by-step instructions to fix Tecno devices that are **stuck in a boot loop** or completely **bricked** (not turning on) by using a special **MediaTek (MTK) security bypass** method.

+---

+## ⚠️ GENERAL DISCLAIMER

+> **I do not own or host any of the files linked in this guide.** All linked software and firmware files (drivers, tools, ROMs) belong to their respective creators and manufacturers.
+>
+> **You follow this guide entirely at your own risk.** Although this is a fixing guide, working with device firmware and security bypass tools carries inherent risks, including the potential to further damage your device. **I am not responsible for any damage, data loss, or bricking that may occur.**

 ---